Swerdna14/Project-1-Group-1/README.md

 # Conclusion and next steps...
 As you have seen from the above examples by pulling data through our API and concatenating with our latest data, we are able to provide clarity and opportunity for your consideration.
 It should be noted that this service is still at the early stages of development and we intend to continue to advance the tool to help more people move to Western Australia.
 Our tool currently interates over 324 suburbs.

 You can assess potential growth of a suburb and preferred distance form you chosen school however in the very near future our SPSTool_V2 will be taking things to the next level.
-Suburb build years, Median House price formula refinement, Heat maps, investor solutions, ROI and rental assessments will compliment this great tool.
+Suburb build years, Median House price formula refinement, Heat maps, investor solutions, ROI and rental assessments will be further refined and compliment this great tool.
 A snap shot of these outputs are provided below:

 ![School_land](School_land.png)
 ##